For injury management, pre- and post-surgery and dogs that show compensational issues

 Will my dog be sleepy after the Massage?

 We hope so!
-If your dog has received a remedial massage it will have affected their nervous system by stimulating the sensory receptors in a calming way.
+After your dog has received a myofunctional treatment, it will have affected their nervous system by stimulating the sensory receptors in a calming way.
 This transfers to all the other systems in the body and means that your dog will be in a healing state and needs to rest for a couple of days.

-How often should my dog have a massage treatment?
+How often should my dog have a treatment?

 This depends on the circumstances, age, health issues and your dog’s treatment plan.
 We recommend that you see us weekly or fortnightly for the first few treatments.
 Most dogs can go on a monthly schedule after their initial healing phase.

 Yes.
 The treatment and massage techniques can be applied to felines as well however they don’t often hold still long enough.
 If you think your cat would be calm and receptive of gentle healing touches please contact us.